 National Bridge Inventory: New York

-• This is down from 1,757 bridges classified as structurally deficient in 2018.
+• This is up from 1,672 bridges classified as structurally deficient in 2021.

 County Year Built Daily Crossings Type of Bridge Location